DUNE/p3s/clients/README.md

 # Service Scripts
-## Pilots
+For the most part these scripts are meant to be used on multiple machines e.g. by utilizing pdsh
-The script pgen.sh serves as a basic generator of pilots, in case multiple pilots need to run on same node.
+*  pgen.sh serves as a basic generator of pilots, in case multiple pilots need to run on same node.
 The number of concurrent pilots is configurable on the command line.

+* preport.sh reports on the number of pilots running on WNs

+* pkill.sh remotely kills pilots